Diversity is a hot topic

 When determined to represent a minority character in a respectful, nuanced, and more complex way, it often happens at the expense of other minorities: when we lift someone up, we tend to bring down others to achieve this.
 Needless to say, this pitfall repeats the exact practices we criticise when consciously including diverse characters in our work.

 a developmental edit since it provides an analysis of the various characters in your work and how they interrelate.
-I do offer a combination package that includes a diversity analysis and developmental edit.
-Next to a diversity analysis and a regular developmental edit, you will receive a breakdown of how your characters function within your plot as a whole and advice on where the diverse backgrounds of your characters could benefit the development of your plot.
+I do offer a combination package that includes a sensitivity read and developmental edit.
+Next to a sensitivity read and a full developmental edit, you will receive a breakdown of how your characters function within your plot as a whole and advice on where the diverse backgrounds of your characters could benefit the development of your plot.

 If you would like to work with me